artcom/gom-client-objc/README.md

     ```objective-c
     [gomClient retrieve:@"/areas/home/audio:volume" completionBlock:^(NSDictionary *response) {

-        // result will be nil here when retrieving a non-existing attribute
+        // response will be nil here when retrieving a non-existing attribute

     }];
     ```